rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

 ### Overview

 Integrate messaging into your mobile apps and website without developing or maintaining any infrastructure.
 Register at https://www.applozic.com to get the application key.

-Instructions for Web Plugin: [https://applozic.readme.io/docs/applozicwebplugin-gettingstarted](https://applozic.readme.io/docs/applozicwebplugin-gettingstarted)

 Want to contribute?
-Drop us a mail at growth@applozic.com
+Drop us a mail at ** contact@applozic.com **

 ### Getting Started